batselem/Att-BiLSTM-CNN-for-knowledge-graph-completion/README.md

 ### Acknowledgement

-I'd like to thank my professor for his support and advise.
+I'd like to thank my professor, Young-Tack Park for his support and advise.